pandas-dev/pandas/doc/source/merging.rst

 Ignoring indexes on the concatenation axis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For ``DataFrame``s which don't have a meaningful index, you may wish to append
+For ``DataFrame`` objects which don't have a meaningful index, you may wish
-them and ignore the fact that they may have overlapping indexes.
-To do this, use
+to append them and ignore the fact that they may have overlapping indexes.
+To
-the ``ignore_index`` argument:
+do this, use the ``ignore_index`` argument:

 .. ipython:: python